 Students may participate in tutoring or extramural teaching with written permission from their advisor.
-When undertaken, such activities should not exceed six hours per working week.
+When undertaken, such activities should not exceed six hours per working week and must be in accordance with the BUGWU contract.
 Additionally, should such activities be undertaken, NIH guidelines require that all PhD candidates participate in research activities for at least 40 hours per week.
 Excessive activities outside the doctoral program are discouraged, as they may impair the student's successful pursuit of a doctoral degree.
 International students need to check with the ISSO (International Student and Scholar Office) and must comply with all immigration and visa requirements.